This page is sponsored by:

 Universal shots of Williams, circa 1952

-After a year at Universal, Williams had appeared in only a few films, including Bonzo Goes to College (1952; with Maureen O'Sullivan and Charles Drake) and The Man from the Alamo (1953; with Glenn Ford and Julie Adams).
-In 1953, he left Universal and freelanced, working in films for Allied Artists and Warner Brothers, and building his TV resume.
-In 1957, Disney executives who were casting for the proposed Zorro TV series spotted Williams in a small role in the American International release I Was a Teenage Werewolf (1957; with Whit Bissell and Michael Landon).
+After a year at Universal-International, Williams had appeared in only a few films, including Bonzo Goes to College (1952; with Maureen O'Sullivan and Charles Drake) and The Man from the Alamo (1953; with Glenn Ford and Julie Adams).
+In 1953, he left Universal and freelanced, working in films for Allied Artists and Warner Bros while building his TV resume on such series as The Lone Ranger and Highway Patrol.
+In 1957, Disney executives who were casting for the proposed Zorro TV series spotted Williams in a small role in the American International Pictures release I Was a Teenage Werewolf (1957; with Whit Bissell and Michael Landon).

 the films of guy williams